Rule #185: Making things easier means making things better.

 Pork and Marinade

-Combine soy sauce, orange juice, syrup, and sesame oil in a large Ziploc.
-Add pork and seal.
-Chill, turning occasionally, at least 8 hours or up to 1 day.
+- Mix together soy sauce, orange juice, agave, and sesame oil in the bottom of a shallow glass dish.
+Add pork tenderloin and toss to coat.
+Cover, refrigerate, and marinate for at least 8 hours or up to 1 day.

 - Drain the pork from the marinade (discard marinade).
 Heat 1 tbs. olive oil in a large Dutch oven or skillet over medium-high heat.
 Add in your pork tenderloin and brown on all sides (about 5 minutes total for all sides).
 Add in the diced shallot and sauté for an additional minute.
 Add in the garlic, stir, and sauté until fragrant (about 30 seconds).

 - Reduce the heat to medium low, and add in the lime zest, lime juice, agave syrup, coconut milk, and Thai green curry paste.